 Umm.
 Er.
 Huh.
 Hello?
 What the fuck?

-I mentioned previously that my Tull-devotee parents went to see Jethro Tull every time they came to the Bay Area (and even flew down to L. A. for the War Child concert).
-This was not literally true.
+I mentioned previously that my Tull-devotee parents went to see Jethro Tull every time they came to the Bay Area (and even flew down to L. A. for the War Child concert) . . . with one exception.
 Following the pattern, Dad immediately bought Too Old to Rock ‘n’ Roll: Too Young to Die the second it was released and rushed home to share it with his beloved.
 An hour later, the mood of anticipated delight was replaced by complete and utter deflation.

 “I thought Ian Anderson had lost his fucking mind,” Dad remembered.

 “A mad act of debasement.
 Not so much a sellout . . . more of a misguided attempt to bring in the mainstream audience,” my mother opined.

 Needless to say, my parents skipped the promotional tour and waited for Ian Anderson to reconnect with reality (which he did in glorious fashion with Songs from the Wood).